 Pharmacy.
-A full service pharmacy is conveniently located in the Health Center and is open to all currently enrolled students from 8:30 a.m. to 5 p.m., Monday through Friday.
-Prescriptions from the Health Center, as well as outside providers, are accepted.
-The Pharmacy accepts most insurance plans.
+A full service pharmacy is conveniently located in the Dr. Bob Smith Health Center to meet students' prescription needs from 8:30 a.m. to 5:00 p.m., Monday through Friday.
+The pharmacy is in network with most insurance plans Prescriptions and refills may be transmitted directly to the pharmacy from the physician.

 Immunizations.
-All students (undergraduate, graduate, part-time and full-time, to include international and IEP/ESL students) are required to have an SMU medical history form on file in the SMU Health Center before registration.
+All students (undergraduate, graduate, part-time and full-time, to include international and IEP/ESL students) are required to have an SMU medical history form on file in the Dr. Bob Smith Health Center before registration.
 To comply with SMU policy, all students must also submit to the Health Center immunization records that provide proof of immunization against measles, mumps and rubella.
 These MMR immunizations must be documented by a physician, public health record, military health record or school health record.
 Students will not be allowed to register without immunization compliance.

-Texas state law requires all new students under the age of 22 to provide proof of immunization for bacterial meningitis.
-The meningitis vaccine or booster dose must have been received during the five years prior to enrollment and at least 10 days before the start of classes.
+Texas state law requires all new students entering an institution of higher education under the age of 22 to provide proof of immunization for bacterial meningitis.
+The meningitis vaccine or a booster dose must have been received during the five-year period prior to enrollment and at least ten days before the start of classes.
 Students seeking exemption from this requirement due to health risk or conscience, including religious belief, should see the second page of the SMU medical history health form.
 More information is found under Final Matriculation to the University in the Admission to the University section of this catalog.